FelixOnline/v2/content/articles/2016-1-29-subterranean-arts-festival-promises-to-surprise.md

 Have you ever wondered what goes on underneath London’s famous “graffiti tunnel” that is Leake Street, near Waterloo station?

 Halfway down the tunnel is the entrance to The Vaults, a subterranean labyrinth of creative space and entertainment.
-For the third year running, the venue will be home to the Vault Festival, a six\-week event jam\-packed with exciting shows and workshops – London’s cousin to the Edinburgh Fringe.
-Built on the philosophy of “reinventing the non\-funded creative sector”, the line up is refreshing and promises to surprise with the unexpected and experimental.
+For the third year running, the venue will be home to the Vault Festival, a six-week event jam-packed with exciting shows and workshops – London’s cousin to the Edinburgh Fringe.
+Built on the philosophy of “reinventing the non-funded creative sector”, the line up is refreshing and promises to surprise with the unexpected and experimental.

 On Wednesdays to Sundays every week between the 27th of January to the 6th March, the Vault Festival will host more than a hundred theatre, cabaret and comedy performances.
 Here is a selection of Felix Arts’ top picks.